Webbgaraget/threewp_broadcast/readme.txt

 If your products have variations, you'll be wanting the WooCommerce plugin from the premium pack.

+If you have a product gallery, use the "Custom Field Attachments" premium plugin to broadcast the "_product_image_gallery" custom field.

 = WPML Sitepress =

 There is an included plugin, ThreeWP Broadcast WPML, that provides support for transferring WPML translation data between broadcasted posts.